Jainpriyal/Netconf-Perl-Client/README.md

 Prerequisites
 ==============
 Following are the Prerequisites for using this API:
-1. Expect Module
+       1. Expect Module (it depends on tcl, tk, tcl-dev and tk-dev)
        2. File::Which
        3. XML::LibXML

-Also make sure that your system has LibXML2 and LibXML2-dev library.
+Also make sure that your system has libxml2 and libxml2-dev library.
 If not then either install it from source package in ubuntu website or by using apt-get.
 For more info look at the Troubleshooting

 Installation